 skin stapling, and the application of adhesives will be demonstrated and

-An abundance of hands-on time is scheduled to refine suturing skills with the use of pig’s feet.
+An abundance of hands-on time is scheduled to refine suturing techniques and skills with the use of pig’s feet.

 For photos and more information on past Basic Suturing courses, visit our Basic Suturing photo album by signing in on Facebook!

 Consider registering for the Advanced Suturing Course as a compliment to this course.

 By the end of this suturing class workshop, participants should be better able to:

 - Review the anatomy of the skin and understand the physiology of wound healing.

 - Discuss key elements of the patient history, informed consent and wound care instructions.